How To Set Goals and Delegate the SMART Way

 Transparency

-An authentic leader is transparent in what they do.
+An Authentic Leader is transparent in what they do.
 They have clear motives, not secret agendas.
 This idea is closely related to the character trait of integrity: a leader is true to their values and acts in accordance with their words.
 This means their behaviour is easy to understand and predict.

 They also have relational transparency.
 That does not mean they are over-familiar with colleagues and team members.
 They are friendly but also clear about roles, responsibilities and boundaries, and these standards are the same for everyone.
 They do not have a clique or inner circle with whom they act differently.